Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Discussion

+The largest improvements occur on the more difficult and less standardized subsets.
+BWOR rises by 34.5 percentage points from Generation 0 to Generation 8, and IndustryOR rises by 25.2 percentage points.
+This suggests that trajectory evolution is especially valuable when the problem requires iterative formulation, solver routing, and execution repair rather than direct translation from text to code.
+By contrast, EasyLP and NL4OPT start from higher initial accuracy and therefore show smaller but still consistent gains.

-After Generation 8, the training and testing curves begin to diverge.
-The Train WA continues to increase and reaches 78.7\% by Generation 15, while the Test WA decreases to 71.2\%.
-Similar decreases are observed on BWOR and IndustryOR, where the accuracy drops from 84.2\% to 82.9\% and from 60.3\% to 59.0\%, respectively.
-This behavior suggests that later generations increasingly adapt to the training instances and provide less general benefit to unseen tasks.
+After Generation 8, the testing curves enter a plateau and then slightly decline.
+From Generation 8 to Generation 15, Test WA decreases from 86.8\% to 86.3\%, while Train WA continues to increase from 87.4\% to 88.7\%.
+Similar mild declines appear on IndustryOR, ComplexLP, BWOR, and NL4OPT.
+This divergence indicates the onset of overfitting: later generations increasingly adapt to the training split, while their benefit to unseen test instances becomes weaker.

+In contrast, the actual cumulative token budget continues to grow substantially after the best test point, increasing from 410.7K tokens at Generation 8 to 807.4K tokens at Generation 15.
+This indicates that additional generations mainly add redundant or overly specialized exploration once the architecture graph already contains effective reasoning trajectories.
+Therefore, Generation 8 provides the best balance in the present setting: it reaches the highest Test WA while avoiding the rapidly increasing token cost of later evolutionary updates.